This website and app is operated by EDUCAKE LTD

 We may disclose your personal data to:

-- other companies within our group to the extent that there is a legitimate interest in doing so to support our business aims;
+- other companies within our group (including Twinkl Ltd) to the extent that there is a legitimate interest in doing so to support out business aims;

 - law enforcement agencies in connection with any investigation to help prevent unlawful activity; and